jywebs/GitHub_interview/Preso/presenter_notes.md

 ## Slide 5: Looking Ahead / Closing

-As I look ahead, I don’t see AI replacing developers—I see it **elevating** them.
+As I look ahead, I don’t see AI replacing developers — I see it **elevating** them.

 **What AI does best:** Handling repetitive, low-value tasks like scaffolding, boilerplate, unit tests, and workflows.
 **What developers do best:** Problem-solving, system design, and delivering value to customers.